ApprenticeAI/frapy/docs/topics/request-response.rst

 The amount of time spent to fetch the response, since the request has been started, i.e. HTTP message sent over the network.
 This meta key only becomes available when the response has been downloaded.
-While most other meta keys are used to control Scrapy behavior, this one is supposed to be read-only.
+While most other meta keys are used to control Frapy behavior, this one is supposed to be read-only.

 .. reqmeta:: download_fail_on_dataloss